Disease/Disorder

 Supplemental assessment tools

 Multiple assessment tools are utilized as a standard method to determine shoulder functionality in patients with shoulder injuries.
 Outcome measures include evaluation of pain, functionality, ROM, symptomatology, level of independence, and treatment satisfaction.
-Multiple questionnaires are currently available: Quick DASH scores, Constant Scores, Visual Analog Scale scores, Simple Shoulder Test, Short Form-36, and the Oxford Shoulder Scores.18 Results from these allow the clinician to evaluate effectiveness of treatment and the degree of limitation secondary to shoulder pathology.
+Multiple questionnaires are currently available: Quick DASH scores, Constant Scores, Visual Analog Scale scores, Simple Shoulder Test, Short Form-36, and the Oxford Shoulder Scores.20 The 2022 BERN Consensus provides framework for load progression and return to sport decision making in shoulder rehab21.

 Early predictions of outcomes